rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-2625: node: cpumanager: add options to reject non SMT-aligned workload](https://kep.k8s.io/2625) led by SIG Node.

-### Define Pod affinity or anti-affinity using `matchLabelKeys` and `mismatchLabelKeys`
+### Defining Pod affinity or anti-affinity using `matchLabelKeys` and `mismatchLabelKeys`

-Fields `matchLabelKeys` and `mismatchLabelKeys` are available in PodAffinityTerm, enabling users to finely control the scope where Pods are expected to co-exist (PodAffinity) or not (PodAntiAffinity).
-These new options complement the existing `labelSelector`.
-The newly introduced fields facilitate enhanced scheduling for versatile rolling updates, as well as isolation of services managed by tools or controllers based on global configurations.
+Fields `matchLabelKeys` and `mismatchLabelKeys` are available in within the `affinityTerm` field of a Pod, enabling users to finely control the scope where Pods are expected to co-exist (Affinity) or not (AntiAffinity).
+These newly stable options complement the existing `labelSelector` mechanism.
+The affinity fields facilitate enhanced scheduling for versatile rolling updates, as well as isolation of services managed by tools or controllers based on global configurations.

 This work was done as part of [KEP-3633: Introduce MatchLabelKeys to Pod Affinity and Pod Anti Affinity](https://kep.k8s.io/3633) led by SIG Scheduling.

-### Consider Taints and Tolerations when calculating PodTopologySpread skew
+### Considering taints and tolerations when calculating Pod topology sread skew

 This enhances `PodTopologySpread` by introducing two new fields: `nodeAffinityPolicy` and `nodeTaintsPolicy`.
 These fields allow users to specify whether node affinity rules and node taints should be considered when calculating pod distribution across nodes.
 By default, `nodeAffinityPolicy` is set to `Honor`, meaning only nodes matching the pod's node affinity or selector are included in the distribution calculation.
 The `nodeTaintsPolicy` defaults to `Ignore`, indicating that node taints are not considered unless specified.
 This enhancement provides finer control over pod placement, ensuring that pods are scheduled on nodes that meet both affinity and taint toleration requirements, thereby preventing scenarios where pods remain pending due to unsatisfied constraints.

 This work was done as part of [KEP-3094: Take taints/tolerations into consideration when calculating PodTopologySpread skew](https://kep.k8s.io/3094) led by SIG Scheduling.

-### Volume Populator
+### Volume populators

-After making beta release in v1.24, VolumePopulator is graduating to GA in this release.
-This introduces a way to allow users to pre-populate volumes with data from various sources, not just PVC clones or volume snapshots.
-The key idea is to introduce a new field, `DataSourceRef`, on PersistentVolumeClaims (PVCs).
-This field will be more flexible than the existing `DataSource` field, allowing for custom resources (CRDs) to be used as data sources.
+After making beta release in v1.24, _volume populators_ have graduated to GA in this release.
+This newly stable feature provides a way to allow users to pre-populate volumes with data from various sources, and not just from PersistentVolumeClaim (PVC) clones or volume snapshots.
+The mechanism relies on the `dataSourceRef` field within a PersistentVolumeClaim.
+This field offers more flexibility than the existing `dataSource` field, and allows for custom resources to be used as data sources.

-A new controller, `volume-data-source-validator`, will validate these data sources, and a new CRD, `VolumePopulator`, will allow volume populator controllers to register the types of data sources they support.
+A special controller, `volume-data-source-validator`, validates these data source references, alongside a CustomResourceDefinition (CRD) for an API kind named VolumePopulator.
+The VolumePopulator API allows volume populator controllers to register the types of data sources they support.
+You need to set up your cluster with the appropriate CRD in order to use volume populators.

 This work was done as part of [KEP-1495: Generic data populators](https://kep.k8s.io/1495) led by SIG Storage.